-Check with your teacher to find out which citation style is required for your assignment.
+Check with your teacher to find out which citation style is required for your project.

-The other tabs in this box offer online guides with sample citations for each style listed above, along with information about additional resources.
+The other tabs in this box link to online guides with sample citations for MLA and APA styles, along with information about additional resources.

 INFOhio recommends that students consult the Purdue Online Writing Lab (OWL) for free, online information on using MLA style: